FredHutch/bash-workbench/README.md

 Relying on the file system for user authorization and file management is a core principle of the BASH Workbench.
 Rather than storing user-level permissions in a separate database, the Workbench simply mirrors the permissions which have been granted to each user by the underlying file system (or object storage).
 Administrators have been successfully maintaining multitenant computing clusters for years, and there's no need to reinvent that particular wheel.

-### Folder Annotation
+### Dataset Annotation

-Every **dataset** and **collection** contains a file `._wb_attributes.json` which contains any metadata annotating that folder.
+Every **dataset** folder contains a file `._wb/index.json` which contains any metadata annotating that folder.
-The folder attributes JSON is structured as an ordered list of key-value pairs, for example:
+The index JSON is structured as a set of key-value pairs, for example:
 ```
 {
-    "type": "dataset",
+    "uuid": "cb16a629-4eda-4da0-9d10-65e3ad7388f9",
-    "created_at": "2022-02-14 23:00:14"
+    "created_at": "2022-02-14 23:00:14",
+    "tags": {},
+    "tool": "make_tar_gz",
+    "launcher": "base",
+    "name": "Example Dataset",
+    "description": "Longer description used to describe the contents of the example dataset."
 }
 ```
-The value of the `type` key may be either `"dataset"` or `"collection"`, but the content of all other keys is relatively unrestricted.

 This file is created whenever the Workbench indexes a folder, and may be modified directly by the workbench, by any **tool**, or by any user with permission.

 Useful elements of the folder attributes JSON may include: